Guidelines for lawyers working with clients in the Mental Health Review Tribunal

 • Be aware of any cultural or linguistic barriers and take steps to address client needs.

-• When working with people from culturally and linguistically diverse backgrounds, apply Legal Aid Queensland’s Language Services Policy, arranging an interpreter when required.
+• When working with people from culturally and linguistically diverse backgrounds, apply Legal Aid Queensland’s Language Services Policy and arrange an interpreter when required.

 Principle 3: Deliver quality legal services

-• Develop a sound understand of the recovery framework through professional information resources (such as Queensland Health: A national framework for recovery-oriented mental health services).
+• Develop a sound understand of the recovery framework from professional information resources (such as Queensland Health: A national framework for recovery-oriented mental health services).

 • Promote client engagement by communicating in an open, respectful and positive way.